 I used roasted and salted pumpkin seeds ~ also called pepitas ~ as my garnish.
 I thought the crunchy texture would be nice with the creaminess of the soup.

-I served the soup in these bowls ~ a perfect 1 cup amount.
+These bowls were perfect to serve the soup in ~ a perfect 1 cup amount.

 The soup says it yields 10 cups, but mine made about 12 cups.